Vyxal/Vyxal/documents/knowledge/elements.md

 - num a: `math.radians(a)`
 -------------------------------
-## ∆Ṗ (Next Prime After a Number)
+## ∆Ṗ (Next Prime After a Number / Discrimant of Polynomial)

-Get the next prime number after a given number
+Get the next prime number after a given number / the discrimant of a polynomial

 ### Overloads

 - num a: `next_prime(a)`
+- str a: `discriminant(a)`
 -------------------------------
-## ∆ṗ (First Prime Before a Number)
+## ∆ṗ (First Prime Before a Number / Factorise Expression)

-Get the first prime number before a given number
+Get the first prime number before a given number / factorise a mathematical expression

 ### Overloads

 - num a: `prev_prime(a)`
+- str a: `factorise(a)`
 -------------------------------
-## ∆p (Nearest Prime to a Number)
+## ∆p (Nearest Prime to a Number / Python equivalent of an expression)

-Get the prime number closest to a given number, get the greater to break ties
+Get the prime number closest to a given number, get the greater to break ties / return the python equivalent of a mathematical expression

 ### Overloads